police-brutality-greece/pbGR/README.md

 If you wish to report an incident, send a message containing incident date, location (city) and a brief description to: pbgrt@protonmail.com

-An official report about impunity of ELAS (greek police) members
+An official report about impunity of ELAS (greek police) members came out at 4 May 2020 (published in November 2020)
 * https://www.reader.gr/news/koinonia/343069/ekthesi-epitropis-alivizatoy-gia-astynomiki-atimorisia-aprothymia-merolipsia